-Cairns has always been one of my favourite places to visit in sunny Far North Queensland.
+Cairns is my favourite place in sunny Far North Queensland.

 With so much to see and do in Far North Queensland, Cairns is truly one of the best bucket list destinations ever!
 A relaxed and casual place to visit, not surprisingly Cairns offers exactly what the travel brochures promise.

 When you arrive, don’t be surprised to see some of the most spectacular scenery in Australia.

 There’s a ton of great things to do in and around the city.
 You’ll find amazing cafés, great restaurants, busy markets and if you want to swim you’ll find tons of clear mountain streams and swimming holes close to the city.
 Of course, there’s always the beautiful northern beaches.

 - Visit Kuranda – take the Skyrail or Kuranda Scenic Railway